 a year agoJust to add, there is now a dog friendly tea room in Sandridge!
 Perfect for a cup of tea and a slice of cake after a nice walk.

-11 months agoHi there are toilets in the village and there is also a beautiful dog friendly tea room in the village.
+a year agoHi there are toilets in the village and there is also a beautiful dog friendly tea room in the village.
 The drive and paths have also been seriously upgraded recently.

 How to get there